Southeast Asia Treaty Organization: Criticism and dissolution

-Though Secretary of State John Foster Dulles considered SEATO an essential element in U.S. foreign policy in Asia, historians have considered the Manila Pact a failure, and the pact is rarely mentioned in history books.
-In The Geneva Conference of 1954 on Indochina, Sir James Cable, a diplomat and naval strategist, described SEATO as "a fig leaf for the nakedness of American policy", citing the Manila Pact as a "zoo of paper tigers".
+Though Secretary of State John Foster Dulles considered SEATO an essential element in U.S. foreign policy in Asia, many historians have considered the pact a failure.
+In The Geneva Conference of 1954 on Indochina, Sir James Cable, a British diplomat and naval strategist, cabled the Foreign Office and described SEATO as "a fig leaf for the nakedness of American policy", citing the Manila Pact as a "zoo of paper tigers".
 As early as the 1950s Aneurin Bevan unsuccessfully tried to block SEATO in the British Parliament, at one point interrupting a parliamentary debate between Foreign Secretary Anthony Eden and Leader of the Opposition Clement Attlee to excoriate them both for considering the idea.

+Prince Norodom Sihanouk of Cambodia reported that Foster Dulles went to great efforts to convince him to join SEATO; however, he refused because "I considered SEATO an aggressive military alliance directed against neighbors whose ideology I did not share but with whom Cambodia had no quarrel".
 In the early 1970s, the question of dissolving the organization arose.
 Pakistan withdrew in 1973, after East Pakistan seceded and became Bangladesh on 16 December 1971.
-South Vietnam was defeated in war by North Vietnam and France withdrew financial support in 1975, and the SEATO council agreed to the phasing-out of the organization.
-After a final exercise on 20 February 1976, the organization was formally dissolved on 30 June 1977 during the Carter Administration.
+South Vietnam was defeated in war and annexed by North Vietnam and France withdrew financial support in 1975, and the SEATO council agreed to the phasing-out of the organization.
+After a final exercise on 20 February 1976, the organization was formally dissolved on 30 June 1977 during the Carter administration.